bskinn/h5cube-spec/doc/source/specs.rst

     >>> hf['GEOM'].value
     array([ ... ])

-.. todo:: Syntax/formatting of the dataset descriptions.
+.. todo:: Description of the syntax/formatting of the dataset descriptions
+          residing in the subpages here.
+In particular, a brief overview of the HDF5 datatypes and the 'lumped' approach taken in the spec layouts.
+(Fig. 6-4, Tbl.
+6-1)

 Specification Versions